 The PupTest command used in this procedure is Echo.
 It requests the name or address of a host running an Echo Server, and it then sends Echo requests to that server.
 All Gateways have Echo servers, and any machine running PupTest itself has an Echo server.
 For each reply PupTest receives, it prints "!", and if no reply is received, it times out after 1.5 seconds, prints "?", and tries again.
+It prints "#" whenever it gets an packet with an incorrect sequence number.
+Normally this happens just after it printed a "?", which simply means that it didn't wait long enough.
 The test terminates when any key (e.g., space) is pressed.